Introduction

 Open days:

-There’s no better way to find out about studying at The School of Artisan Food than by attending one of our Open days.
+Find out about studying at The School of Artisan Food by attending an Open Day at Nottingham Trent University.

-Join our Director of Studies on a tour of the excellent facilities, learn about the BSc qualification and experience first-hand what it's like to be a student at The School of Artisan Food.
+After your morning at Nottingham Trent University, you'll be invited to drive over to the School here in Welbeck, where our Director of Studies will take you on a tour of the excellent facilities, answer your questions about the FdSc qualification, and give you a chance to experience first-hand what it's like to be a student at The School.

 • Time